 The group of Turkana I was visiting had been pushed south by severe drought and were now grazing their herds at the very edge of their traditional range.
 In the pastoralist corridor of East Africa a basic pattern is clear: during times of drought, water and grazing become scarce, the herds fall ill, many cattle die.
 To replenish stocks, young men raid their neighbors.
 The onset of anthropocentric climate change means Kenya is seeing rising temperatures and more frequent drought.
 Yet, overall it is actually receiving greater amounts of precipitation.
 The problem is, the rain now arrives erratically, in sudden violent bursts, all at once, rather than gradually over a season.
 This means eroding floods, followed by drought.
 The clockwork rains, upon which Kenyan agriculture and society depends, are increasingly out of sync.

 Why did Ekaru Loruman die?
 What forces compelled his murder?
-Ekaru, who had been about 35 years old – age among the Turkana is usually just estimated – had three wives, eight children and about 50 head of cattle.
-He had been an important and powerful man in his community: a warrior in his prime – old enough to have plenty of experience and wisdom but still young and strong enough to run and fight for days on little food or water.
+Ekaru, who had been about thirty-five years old — age among the Turkana is usually just estimated — had three wives, eight children, and about fifty head of cattle.
+He had been an important and powerful man in his community: a warrior in his prime — old enough to have plenty of experience and wisdom but still young and strong enough to run and fight for days on little food or water.
 And now he was dead.
 Why?

 We could say tradition killed Ekaru, the age-old tradition of “stock theft,” cattle raiding among the Nilotic tribes of East Africa.
 Or, we could say he was murdered by a specific man, a Pokot from the Karasuk Hills.
 Or, that Ekaru was killed by the drought.
 When the drought gets bad, the raiding picks up.